Boyracers cause chaos in Christchurch overnight in secretly organised event

 While Friday night was played down by police, hundreds of boyracers and associates used Snapchat to communicate hushed-up meeting points across the city last night.

-Various meeting spots, including Kaiapoi, Belfast, and the central city around Deans Ave, saw the car enthusiasts in souped-up vehicles descend to perform burnouts, drag-race, and let off fireworks.
+Various meeting spots, including Kaiapoi, Belfast, Hornby, Ferrymead, and the central city around Deans Ave, saw the car enthusiasts in souped-up vehicles descend to perform burnouts, drag-race, and let off fireworks.

 Many videos have been posted on social media with number plates blocked out.